lightbend/lightbend-orchestration-docs/src/main/paradox/examples.md

 # Examples

-We've prepared sample applications using the tooling to serve as a reference.
+We've prepared sample applications using Lightbend Orchestration for Kubernetes to serve as a reference.
 Refer to the list below for more details.

 ### Hello World